The Cost Cutter Guide to AWS Savings Plans

 Coverage Report

-Coverage report shows you your on-demand consumption and what percentage of that consumption is being covered by savings plan.
-If you spend $100 a month and you have bought savings plan with commitment to spend $50 in a month, it means that your coverage for the month is 50%.
+Coverage report shows your on-demand consumption and what percentage of that consumption is being covered by the savings plan.
+If you spend $100 a month and you have bought the savings plan with a commitment to spend $50 in a month, it means that your coverage for the month is 50%.

 You should try to aim for a healthy coverage percentage.
-You should ensure that you don’t end up buying more than what you need.
-You also should have enough headspace to accommodate for future organic cost optimisation which can lower your monthly bills.
-For example, you may right-size your instances after a few months and your bills drop to $80 / month.
+You should ensure that you don’t end up buying savings plan for more than what you need.
+You should also have enough headroom to accommodate for future organic cost optimisation.
+For example, you may right-size your instances after a few months and your bills may drop to $80 / month.
 In my experience, you should not aim for more than 60%-70% coverage.

 Mental Models while buying Savings Plan